 It is very natural that you may run into difficulties to understand the textbook material.
-Do not worry when it happens because there are several tools to solve these problems: Chapter summary with short question topic and brief explanations, Discussion Forum and Email.
+Do not worry when it happens because there are several tools to solve these problems: Discussion Forum and Email inquiries.
 Besides the textbook chapter summary and key terms that will direct you to many broader online materials to understand the relevant topics at hand, Discussion Forum is to support you to clarify confusions regarding course materials.
 Don't understand a topic?
 Simply start a thread with your question to your classmates and try to generate a very cooperative and congenial discussion.
 However, do this only after you have really invested some time and energy to understand the material because your classmates will not give you full answers to any topic/issue in question and if anybody attempts to do that, it will be considered unethical.
-As said before, Discussions, not answers to questions (but definitely discussions will most likely lead you to the correct answers).
+As said before, Discussion Forum is an online-substitute for in-class lecture and discussions here should be regarded as discussions, not answers to questions (but definitely discussions will most likely lead you to the correct answers).
 Post your general course questions on the Forum.
 I will monitor the Discussion Forum and if necessary, will post comments to your inquiries/comments.
 If you are still struggling, send an Email to me through Moodle emailing environment and please be very specific topic/issue based in your emails.
 Personal problem related emails will be automatically ignored.